sunlite-floydlakes/sunlite-floydlakes.github.io/story.md

 The team takes great pride in being a family friendly restaurant and bar with affordable pricing.
 They have something for everyone -- indoor and outdoor seating, big screen TVs, bubble hockey, pool tables and other games, candy, ice cream treats, and a small grocery with cabin essentials.

 Boat parking is available on both sides of Richwood Road, providing access for all of the Floyd Lakes.
 Customers can enjoy a lakeside meal on the restaurant's deck during the summer.
-We are positioned on the "Richwood North" snowmobile trail and offer a full menu of hot toddies in the winter.
+Positioned on the "Richwood North" snowmobile trail, customers can warm up with a full menu of hot toddies in the winter.

 "Come see us soon for <i>great food at a great price!</i>"